-A Fresh Strawberry Cake recipe that is so simple to make and can be ready in about 1 hour.
-It’s a simple 1 layer cake made with yogurt and speckled with fresh strawberries.
+An easy, fresh strawberry cake recipe that is so simple to make and can be ready in about 1 hour.
+It is a single-layer homemade strawberry cake crafted with yogurt and speckled with fresh strawberries.

-It’s going to the best thing to happen to your summer dessert table.
+This fresh strawberry cake is a great way to highlight ripened summer berries.
+It is going to be the best thing to happen to your summer dessert table.

-The cake is quite simple to put together and yields a moist tender cake that can be served for breakfast.
+The homemade strawberry cake yields a moist tender cake that can be served for breakfast.
 It goes great with a cup of coffee!

 But today's cake is surely a runner up.

-- Yogurt is used to keep the cake moist.
-It’s becomes so tender and soft with the use of yogurt.
+- Yogurt is used to keep the homemade strawberry cake moist.
+It becomes so tender and soft with the use of yogurt.

 - The creaming method for mixing the batter is used to get a light and fluffy cake texture.
-Creaming the butter and sugar until it’s double in volume makes all the difference in cakes.
+Creaming the butter and sugar until it is double in volume makes all the difference in cakes.

-- Fresh strawberries that are in peak season are the cakes best friend.
-The burst sweet strawberry juice inside the cake and taste phenomenal.
+- Fresh strawberries that are in peak season are the cake's best friend.
+The burst sweet strawberry juice inside the cake tastes phenomenal.

-- Butter: Unsalted butter that is softened to room temperature is best.
+- Butter: Unsalted butter softened to room temperature is best.

 - Sugar: Granulated white sugar is what I used but I didn't use a whole lot.

 - Eggs: These add moisture and structure.